 A pair of rare Purdey hammerguns worth £10,000 were stolen from a farmhouse on the border between Shropshire and Worcestershire

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.UPDATE: Police have now recovered the pair or Purdey hammerguns

 Police are appealing for information after a pair of rare Purdey hammerguns were stolen from a farmhouse on the border between Shropshire and Worcestershire.
 Investigating officers believe the thieves entered to the property through a sash window between 22:30pm on 2 September and 5am on 3 September.